 In developing the algorithm, Rosenberg borrowed a page from nature’s playbook wherein a species can accomplish more by participating in a flock, school, colony — or swarm — than they can individually.
 Unanimous AI offers the unique infrastructure, he says, by which people can form intelligent swarms.

 You can argue that the real world won’t allow the luxury of bringing groups of radiologists together to develop a consensus on every case.
 Rosenberg retorts that every imaging study will not require such a consensus.
 Routine cases, he says, could be interpreted by individual radiologists.
 When stumped by a complex case, radiologists could tag it for later study by the swarm.
 This might improve the accuracy of diagnoses, while empowering team members and streamlining the patient care process.

 Regardless of whether machine- or human-based aids are leveraged, radiology needs such aids.
-Never has improving performance been so important to
+Never has improving performance been so important to its future.

 Watch the VIDEO “Development of Artificial Intelligence to Aid Radiology,” an interview with Mark Michalski, M.D., director of the Center for Clinical Data Science at Massachusetts General Hospital, explaining the basis of artificial intelligence in radiology.